Gargoyle0001/hyprland-gamingshell/README.md

 If there happen to be any issues, let me know as it is still kinda new.
 On my rig I got CachyOS running, bash as shell, and for me it is working great

-So, my first update:
+So, my second update:
-I added a wallpaper switcher via Win + W
+I added a bottom dock
-I added support for a virtuell gamepad on phones(remote gamepad) as well as support for all kinds of controller I added hyprlock
+I added a theme for sddm
 And a sddm theme

 The file is too big for GitHub, so Imma give it to you via a Link.
 Still, just run the install.sh, no need to do more!